-- i) Licensed professional Adult Participants may preform massaging, icing, or athletic training therapeutic modalities in public when possible. - ii) The licensed professional Adult Participant must ensure the attendance of another Adult Participant so as to prevent an inappropriate one-on-one interaction. - iii) Licensed professional Adult Participants must invite or allow the presence of the Minor Athlete's parent/legal guardian except for during competition or training events that limit credentialing.
+- i) Written parental/legal guardian consent shall be provided prior to any manual therapy and therapeutic and recovery modalities of a Minor Athlete and must be documented at least annually.
+Consent can be withdrawn at any time. - j) USA Baseball must adhere to the following appropriate physical contact guidelines regarding the manual therapy and therapeutic and recovery modalities policy for Minor Athletes: - i) Licensed professional Adult Participants may perform manual therapy and therapeutic and recovery modalities in public when possible. - ii) The licensed professional Adult Participant must ensure the attendance of another Adult Participant to prevent an inappropriate one-on-one interaction.

+Licensed professional Adult Participants must invite or allow the presence of the Minor Athlete's parent/legal guardian except for during competition or training events that limit credentialing.